 - Subscription: MicroSD storage, no subscription required

-Netatmo revealed its Smart Video Doorbell at CES 2019, and will be available later in the year.
-It has a compact and elegant design.
-It's rectangular in shape and it seems to be a little larger than the Nest Hello.
+Netatmo revealed its Smart Video Doorbell at CES 2019 but it's not currently available to buy.
+It has a compact and elegant design - rectangular in shape and a little larger than the Nest Hello.

 Made up of three sections, the top of Netatmo's Smart Video Doorbell is black with a camera lens, the middle is grey with the speaker holes and the bottom is silver with an alarm logo at the bottom, acting as the doorbell button.